- Daniel Joyce

 Supervisor with Dr Greg Weeks and Professor George Williams - Jason Donnelly, "Reshaping Separation of Powers in Australia - the Non-Justiciable Nature of the National Interest" (UNSW Law)

-I welcome research proposals in the areas of: media law; international law; human rights and international legal theory.
+I welcome research proposals in the areas of: international law; media law; human rights and international legal theory.

 Early Career Research Support Scheme, UNSW Law, 2011